olook/WhatsYourStyle/README.md

     rvm use jruby-1.7.4@whatsyourstyle --create

 Go to config folder and change username and password in database.yml for you environment.
-If you can find other ymls there to customize the system as you wish
+You can find other ymls there to customize the system as you wish

 Now create the database